hwestphal/eip-ea-icons/README.md

 EIP icons for Enterprise Architect
 ==================================

-This repository contains the 51 Enterprise Integration Patterns icons ‒ which are provided as Visio stencils at the [EIP website](http://www.eaipatterns.com/downloads.html) ‒ as [WMF](http://en.wikipedia.org/wiki/Windows_Metafile) files and ready-to-use Enterprise Architect (EA) image library.
+This repository contains 51 Enterprise Integration Patterns icons ‒ which are provided as Visio stencils at the [EIP website](http://www.eaipatterns.com/downloads.html) ‒ as [WMF](http://en.wikipedia.org/wiki/Windows_Metafile) files and ready-to-use Enterprise Architect (EA) image library.